keviin0/CSA-Calculator/README.md

 **Team Goals Week 8:**

-Fix our README to be more consice; reference actual code; add TODO: establish an overall theme for the project; minilab; we are thinking about a game for each decade make sure we have no rubber chickens
+Fix our README to be more consice; reference actual code; add TODO: establish an overall theme for the project; minilab; we are thinking about a game from each decade make sure we have no rubber chickens.
+Siddhant, Sean, and Kevin are working on UNO, Jacob and Aditya on Minesweeper.

 **Individual Assignments Week 8:**